PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 ## Takeaways

 1. There's a reason pirate metrics is still popular 15 years since its inception.
-It's simple on the surface, but unlocks great depths of insight into user behavior, products and their trajectory.
+It's simple on the surface, but unlocks deep insights into user behavior, products and their trajectory.
 It's a not a cure-all for success, but it provides clarity and alignment for all teams in a startup.

 2. When implementing it, it's best to focus on one or two metrics to improve at a time.
 Trying to optimize all of them simultaneously is maddening unless you have enough dedicated resource to deploy.